-Faculty Career Development and the Provost's Office co-sponsor a limited number of scholarships for the NCFDD Faculty Success Program, an online, 12-week intensive mentoring program.
+The Office of Faculty Affairs and Faculty Career Development are sponsoring a limited number of partial scholarships for the NCFDD Faculty Success Program, an online, 12-week intensive mentoring program.
 The Faculty Success Program is a “boot camp” designed to improve research productivity and work-life balance.
+The Faculty Success Program is for tenure-track or tenured faculty (assistant or associate professor rank) who are looking for a combination of empirically-tested methods to improve research productivity, with coaching and peer support to propel personal growth to a whole new level.
 For more information on the program, visit facultydiversity.org.
-The program runs from May 20-August 11, 2018.
+The program runs from May 17-August 8, 2020.

 Eligibility and Application Process

 Tenure-track or tenured faculty (assistant or associate professor rank) are eligible to apply.

 A limited number of partial scholarships will be funded.

 Why you would like a scholarship to attend this program, and

 How attending will benefit you, your department and/or the entire RIT campus community.